JoaquinAmatRodrigo/skforecast/README.md

 - [x] New user guide on how to use **GPU in Google Colab** with XGBoost and LightGBM regressors.
 - [x] Include custom kwargs during fit.
 - [x] The dtypes of exogenous variables are maintained when generating the training matrices with the `create_train_X_y` method in all the Forecasters.
+- [x] Include `gap` argument in backtesting functions to omit observations between training and prediction.
 - [x] Bug fixes and performance improvements.

 Visit the [release notes](https://github.com/JoaquinAmatRodrigo/skforecast/blob/feature_update_category_docs/changelog.md) to view all notable changes.